-3 Examples with Keyboard Shortcut to Filter Excel Data
+Keyboard Shortcut to Filter Excel Data: 3 Examples

 1. Use Filter Shortcut Option Under Data Tab to Filter Data

-In this example, we will use the Data tab to filter data in an excel worksheet.
-To illustrate this method of excel filter shortcut we have the following dataset of sales amount categorized by the last name of salespersons and their working cities.
-Let’s take a look that how we can do this by following simple steps:
+In this example, we will use the Data tab to filter data in an Excel worksheet.
+To illustrate this method of Excel filter shortcut we have the following dataset of sales amount categorized by the last name of salespersons and their working cities.
+Let’s take a look at how we can do this by following simple steps:

 - Firstly, select any cell from the data range.
 For example, we will select cell B4.